system76/tech-docs/src/models/nebula49-1/README.md

 ![nebula49](./img/nebula49-1.webp)

-The System76 Nebula 49 is a desktop chassis (for DIY builds) with the following specifications:
+The System76 nebula49 is a desktop chassis (for DIY builds) with the following specifications:

 - Dimensions
     - Size: 46.2cm × 26.2cm × 40.8cm